toddbranch/ECE383/admin/grading.md

 ## CheckPlus / Check / CheckMinus / 0

 Many assignments in this course will be graded on the CheckPlus / Check / CheckMinus / 0 scale.
-The goal here is to give you fast feedback without putting an undue grading burden on instructore.
+The goal here is to give you fast feedback without putting an undue grading burden on instructor.
 Here are some general guidelines about what these grades mean:

 - **CheckPlus** - Superlative.
 Truly outstanding work.
 Complete and thorough.
 Any mistakes are minor and do not detract from the assignment.
 Corresponds to grade of 100%.
 - **Check** - Good work.
 Few errors or omissions.
 Corresponds to grade of 85%.